lsds/sgx-spark/SgxREADME.md

         sgx-spark/lkl$ make prepare-image

-- Create a Docker network device that will be used for communication by the Docker containers:
+- Create a Docker network device that will be used for communication by the Docker containers.
+Note that by creating a user-defined network, Docker will create an embedded DNS server so that workers can find the Spark master by name.

         sgx-spark$ docker network create sgxsparknet